High Kings and Taoiseachs - Images of Ireland

 to this quaint place when first I came;

-yet I would never say its name,
+yet I would never speak its name,

 and that’s because I never knew